Henry M. Rosenberg: Career

 As principal, Rosenberg sought to improve the school as a training place for those concerned with the aesthetic value of art, not commercial art or applied graphic design.
 In 1903, he succeeded in moving the school to a larger, more well-known building, and in 1908 he became a charter member of the Nova Scotia Museum of Fine Arts (now the Art Gallery of Nova Scotia).
 In 1909, he married heiress Emily Scarfe and when her father, the town mayor, died, the couple settled into Edgemere, a Victorian mansion in Dartmouth.
 He resigned as Principal in 1910.
-After his resignation he continued to teach at the Victoria School of Art & Design as a special instructor in lithography and to paint in Halifax and Dartmouth, spending summers in Citronelle, Alabama, until 1934 when his wife passed away and he retired to Citronelle.
+After his resignation he continued to teach at the Victoria School of Art & Design as a special instructor in lithography and to paint in Halifax and Dartmouth, spending summers in Citronelle, Alabama, until 1934 when his wife died and he retired to Citronelle.
 He died in Citronelle, Alabama on the 24 December 1947.